nkouevda/bin/README.md

 ## Installation

-To install everything by copying:
+To `cp` all utilities to `~/bin`:

     make

-To create symbolic links instead, use `LN=1`:
+To create symbolic links instead of copying, use `LN=1`:

     make LN=1

-To install selectively, specify the desired files.
-For example:
+To install selectively, specify the desired utilities:

+    make git-fzf

+To install in a different directory, set `prefix`:

-    make LN=1 git/*
+    make prefix=/usr/local